Lewis and Clark Caverns

 There's a full bathroom with pay showers, flush toilets, and sinks.
 There's an outdoor dishwashing sink.

-Some sites have hookups.
+Some sites have electric hookups.
 There's an RV dump station, too.

 There's a nice playground for the kids.